SaltSouls/Shifty/README.md

 Intallation:

 1. Download the script file from the <a style="font-family: inherit;" href="https://github.com/SaltSouls/Shifty/releases">releases</a> page.
-2. Open Aseprite and go to File -> Scripts -> Open Scripts Folder.
+2. Open Aseprite and go to: File -> Scripts -> Open Scripts Folder.
 3. Copy the script file into Aseprite’s scripts folder.

 - - - - -

 Usage:

-- In Aseprite, go to File -> Scripts -> Shifty.
+- In Aseprite, go to: File -> Scripts -> Shifty.
 - Doing so will open a new instance of the Shifty script.

 - - - - -